JoeSziveri/amabot-offer-id/README.md

 ```

 ## Warning
 Offer ID has price built into it, the bot will NOT check price before purchasing.
-Only use offer IDs from trusted sources
+Only use offer IDs from trusted sources.

 You can learn how to get Offer IDs here: https://www.youtube.com/watch?v=GBHHwAEUxp4&ab_channel=ZeroRiskFlips